dartmouth-dltg/aspace_search_modifications/ReadMe.md

 Install as you normally would.
 There are no configuration options.
 Add `aspace_search_modifications` to `AppConfig[:plugins]` in your configuration.

+The plugin does not have any additional dependencies so you do not need to run the `initialize-plugin` script.

 ## Compatibility

 Compatible with ArchivesSpace v3.3.1 - 3.5.0.